wsnet-lib/gms-client/docs/docs/guide/getting-started.md

 - The server is quickly deployable to free hosting like Heroku

-- Working with Desktop & Mobile games
+- Working with desktop & mobile games